carlosdagos/haskell-sql-edsl-demo/slides/presentation.md

 Added TODO with id 6
 ```

 So far this is a basic CR~~U~~D. But what about more complex queries?
-No software
+No
-is complete without its flags.
-Plus, from `$ todos find 1` we saw that our app is aware
+software is complete without its options.
+Plus, from `$ todos find 1` we saw
-of the concept of a "hashtag", as well as due dates.
+that our app is aware of the concept of a "hashtag", as well as due dates.

 ---